-Elmwood’s past is evident in the structure of the school itself.
 The main offices and the library sit off a hallway that creaks and groans with history.
 In that hall is a ledger from the 1940s, open to pages where student reports were kept.
 The comments entered there humanize the history of the school in charming ways.
 “We are glad to see a decided improvement in Diana’s attitude this last few weeks,” reads an entry from May 1940.
 It’s hard not to read between the often pointed lines.
 “We hope that next year she will apply herself to the best of her ability.”
-Clearly this has long been a place where women and young women have gathered to stretch their wings—mischief apparently isn’t a recent invention—as well as their influence and achievement.
+Clearly, this has long been a place where the school’s students have gathered to stretch their wings—mischief apparently isn’t a recent invention—as well as their influence and achievement.
 Nearby is a cabinet stacked with trophies ringed with crests, tracing an unbroken line back to the 1930s.
 Many of them are still awarded each year, just as they have been for more than eight decades, including the house cup.
 The houses have grown from just three in the early years to four, each named after a prominent woman in history: Elizabeth Fry, Helen Keller, Florence Nightingale, and Cairine Wilson, Canada’s first female senator.

 The older areas of the main building contrast impressively with the new teaching spaces.
-The administration hallway is Edwardian, while the science and innovation wing, completed in 2018, is the height of cutting-edge modern—the design is in keeping with some of the most collaborative, cross-curricular instructional spaces in the country, such as the Bishop Strachan School Transformation Project.
+The administration hallway is Edwardian, while the science and innovation wing (completed in 2018) is the height of cutting-edge modern—the design is in keeping with some of the most collaborative, cross-curricular instructional spaces in the country.

 From the street, Elmwood presents as pleasantly modest.
 The main building sits close to the road, and the whole property is visible and inviting to those happening by.
 When we arrived early one day—this was just a couple of weeks into the new academic year—the rugby team was running drills on the field.
 Inside, a student orchestra was rehearsing, the sound echoing breezily through the halls.
 The school wakes up each day in waves, rather than in a rush, and there’s a nice hum to the environment before and after the instructional day.